splunk/public-o11y-docs/gdi/get-data-in/rum/ios/manual-rum-ios-instrumentation.rst

 Add server trace context from Splunk APM
 ==========================================

-The iOS RUM agent collects server trace context using back-end data provided by APM instrumentation through the ``Server-Timing`` header.
+The iOS RUM library collects server trace context using back-end data provided by APM instrumentation through the ``Server-Timing`` header.
 In some cases, you might want to generate the header manually.

 To create the ``Server-Timing`` header manually, provide a ``Server-Timing`` header with the name ``traceparent``, where the ``desc`` field holds the version, the trace ID, the parent ID, and the trace flag.